B-enCh/Cybersecurity2021/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it is efficient, scalable and reliable.An operator can create a task summary in to file called a "playbook" and when this runs on a control machine, ansible uses SSH to communicate with hosts multiple hosts; reinforcing security during the operation.

 The playbook implements the following tasks:
-_In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._

 1. Docker.io, Python3-pip is installed using the apt module in linux.
 2. Increase virtual memory using sysctl.